Classification of materials with phonon angular momentum and microscopic origin of angular momentum: Symmetry

 \section{Symmetry}

-First, let us use symmetry arguments to see in which materials can phonons have angular momentum at a generic non-symmetric part of the Brillouin zone, away from the high-symmetry points, lines, and planes.
-Restriction to generic non-symmetric points greatly simplifies the analysis, as it is enough to consider a magnetic point group of the system.
-Analysis that includes high-symmetry parts of the Brillouin zone would necessarily have to consider the irreducible representation of the magnetic space group associated with each phonon, as only modes associate with a specific representation would have phonon angular momentum.
+We start by using the symmetry arguments to determine in which materials phonons have angular momentum at a generic non-symmetric part of the Brillouin zone, away from the high-symmetry points, lines, and planes.
+Restriction to generic non-symmetric part of the Brillouin zone greatly simplifies the analysis, as it allows us to only consider the point-group symmetries of the system.
+Analysis that includes high-symmetry parts of the Brillouin zone would necessarily have to consider the irreducible representation of the magnetic space group associated with each phonon, as at high-symmetry points only modes associated with a specific representation would have phonon angular momentum.
 Such an analysis is beyond the scope of this manuscript.
-Second reason for focusing on generic non-symmetric points is that many physical effects, such as Einstein de-Haas effect, rely on changes in population of phonons across the entire Brillouin zone.
+Second reason for focusing on generic non-symmetric points is that many physical effects, such as Einstein de-Haas effect for example, rely on changes in population of phonons across the entire Brillouin zone.
 Therefore, in such processes high-symmetry points, lines, or planes are irrelevant as they occupy part of the phonon's Brillouin zone with no volume, so virtually no phonons correspond to those parts of the Brillouin zone.
-There are, of course, many important situations where the high-symmetry points are in fact the only relevant parts of the Brillouin zone.
+There are, of course, many other important situations where the high-symmetry points are the only relevant parts of the Brillouin zone.
 One example is the lowest order Raman effect,\cite{Tatsumi2018} where one approximates that the relevant phonons are at a high symmetry point (Brillouin zone origin).

 In what follows, when we say that a material has a time-reversal symmetry, we mean that the time-reversal symmetry is contained in the point group of the material.
 Therefore, we allow for the possibility that in some materials (for example, some anti-ferromagnets) the actual space group symmetry element consists of time-reversal symmetry followed by a fractional translation of the lattice.